merhard/breakable_toy/README.md

 # CourtSide

 Located at:
 http://tranquil-bastion-5106.herokuapp.com/

 To demo the website as a user, please login with the following credentials:
-Username: demo
+> "Username: demo
-Password: password
+Password: password"

 CourtSide is a rails app allowing users and visitors of the site to search for the location of tennis courts.
 While visitors may only use the default search functionality, users may sign up, set a profile with a default location, and search by distance from the default location.